Proxy Modes

 4. Open the magic domain mitm.it and install the certificate for your device.

-Unfortunately, some applications bypass the system HTTP proxy settings - Android applications are a common example.
-In these cases, you need to use mitmproxy’s transparent mode.
+2. There are applications that bypass the operating system’s HTTP proxy settings - Android applications are a common example.
+In these cases, you need to use mitmproxy’s WireGuard, Local Capture, or transparent modes.

 If you are proxying an external device, your network will probably look like this: